Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 • 1,300 to 1,500 Years: The age of the oldest known trees on the Escarpment—gnarled Eastern White Cedars that are the oldest living trees in eastern North America.

-• 3,160 Tons: The amount of water that flows over the Niagara Falls crestline every second, a process that has been carving through the Escarpment for millennia.
+• 3,160 metric tonnes (3,480 tons): The amount of water that flows over the Niagara Falls crestline every second, a process that has been carving through the Escarpment for millennia.

-• 99 Meters (326 feet): The total drop in elevation between Lake Erie and Lake Ontario, with half of that height occurring at the Falls themselves.
+• 99 metres (326 feet): The total drop in elevation between Lake Erie and Lake Ontario, with half of that height occurring at the Falls themselves.

 • 1990: The year UNESCO named the Ontario portion a World Biosphere Reserve.